hokkaidobest/Automation_Test_Side_Project/week_6/part-1/Project1_UIAutomation.md

 # Week 6 Part 1 (Deadline: 2022/11/23 23:59)

 ## Assignment
 You are going to test login and logout feature.
-You should understand the login flow first.
+You should understand the login, logout flow first.

 Create a new test file "test_web_login.py", and write automation script for the below scenario.